The question I get asked most here at Indie Retail Academy is this:

 How can I make retailers say yes to buying my stuff?

 Well, let’s flip that around for a second and start with what makes retailers say no.

 At my shop we recently received a submission from an artist who makes ceramics.
 The work itself is lovely – original, delicate and beautifully packaged.
 But you know what’s at the top of her email?

-The addresses of 67 other shops, boutiques and galleries who also received it.
+The email addresses of sixty-seven other shops, boutiques and galleries who also received it.

 It’s why I started Indie Retail Academy.

 There are many reasons why a retailer might say no.

 Your price point might be wrong for their store, your work could be too similar to another product they stock, or perhaps it simply doesn’t fit with their aesthetic.

 I’m not telling you that being rejected for these reasons doesn’t suck.
 It definitely does.
 But at least in these cases your lovely thing got a fair crack at the whip.